ZenProjects/phpSMTPd/README.md

 The PHP daemon also inspired me. http://daemon.io/

+# For the moment store only message on inbound queue, __the are in pre alpha phase__ ...

 The SMTP Implementation are largely based on D.J.
 Bernstein (QMAIL) implementation notes: http://cr.yp.to/smtp.html

 | Links                              | SMTP verbs                  |